vichen/day-voyage-db/README.md

 # An API built with Nodal and Postgres

-This repo is intended for use as an API to power [Good Times](https://github.com/sweaty-figs).
+This repo is intended for use as an API to power [Day Voyage](https://github.com/sweaty-figs/day-voyage).

 1. [GettingStarted](#gettingstarted)
 2. [Requirements](#requirements)